Hello and welcome to the 2020-2021 school year!

-My name is Robyn Thrower and I am the instructional specialist for reading & dyslexia at Northpointe Intermediate School.
-If you have any questions about reading and/or dyslexia, it would be my pleasure to try and answer those for you, or at least point you in the right direction.
+My name is Robyn Thrower and I am the Academic Specialist at Northpointe Intermediate School.
+If you have any questions about state testing and/or dyslexia, it would be my pleasure to try and answer those for you, or at least point you in the right direction.

 A little bit about myself...